 Johnny Depp Controversy

-Of course, let’s not forget, Johnny Depp is supposed to return as the big bad guy Gellert Grindelwald.
-But the actor’s huge legal battle against his ex-wife Amber Heard could potentially get in the way.
+Of course, let’s not forget, Johnny Depp was originally supposed to return as the big bad guy Gellert Grindelwald.
+But the actor’s huge legal battle against his ex-wife Amber Heard has gotten in the way and Johnny Depp has now been fired.

 Depp’s feud with his ex began when she publicly accused him of domestic abuse.
 In response, Hollywood got nervous about casting Johnny Depp in anything going forward.
 At the time, JK Rowling stood by Depp and Fantastic Beasts seemed committed to sticking with having him in the cast.